sherryyy19/agentic-ai-chatbot/README.md

 ### Phase-3 (Setup FrontEnd)

-1. Setup UI with Streamlit.
+1. Create a frontend.py file and set up UI with Streamlit.
 2. Connect with the backend via URL.
+3. Install these Dependencies in phase-3 with pipenv:
+   `pipenv install streamlit`

 ## Tools & Technologies